ropitz/dataarc-demo/docs/Choosing-Data.rst

 Choosing which data to add
 ==========================

-It can be difficult to determine which of your data to map to the DataArc concept map.
-Every data set is different, and there is no single right answer for what to include in your DataArc mappings.
+It can be difficult to determine which of your data to map to the dataARC concept map.
+Every data set is different, and there is no single right answer for what to include in your dataARC mappings.

 Here are some factors to consider: